-Understand how the institution is managing and reporting on ESG risks.
+Understand how the organization is managing and reporting on environmental, social, and governance (ESG) risks.

-ESG involves integrating material environmental, social, and governance risks and opportunities into an entity's strategy to build long-term financial sustainability and value.
+ESG involves integrating environmental, social, and governance risks and opportunities into an entity's strategy to build long-term financial sustainability and value.
 In today's increasingly competitive and transparent operating environment, ESG has become a board-level imperative reflecting and aligning with an entity's mission, values, goals, and reputation.